EEM0N/custom-scheduler-in-kubernetes/README.md

 ### Usage

 This YAML creates a pod that is managed by the custom scheduler.
 The pod runs an Nginx container, and the custom scheduler is specifically assigned to this pod through the `schedulerName` field, which overrides the default scheduler for this pod.

+## Custom Scheduler Configuration with **CustomCPUUtilizationScorer** plugin

+1. **Plugin Configuration:**
+   - **CustomCPUUtilizationScorer Plugin:**
+     - A custom scoring plugin named `CustomCPUUtilizationScorer` is defined, with a CPU utilization threshold of `0.7` (70%).
+This means the scheduler will prefer nodes where CPU utilization is below 70%.
+     - The plugin is enabled with a `weight` of 1, meaning it will have a minimal impact on the scheduling decision.

+2. **Plugins Section:**
+   - The `score` plugin section enables the custom CPU utilization scorer plugin and disables all other score plugins by setting `disabled: "*"`.
+   - The `multiPoint` plugin also enables the custom scorer, indicating that it will be used for multiple points of the scheduling process.

+### Usage

+This configuration enables a custom scheduler with a plugin for CPU utilization scoring.
+It is useful for scenarios where you want to prioritize nodes with lower CPU utilization.
+The configuration also includes leader election for high availability and client connection settings to manage API request rates.